 The semifinal first leg was played at the Camp Nou, the home of FC Barcelona; a tough, tough, stadium for any visitors.
 On 2nd May Jurgen Klopp’s Liverpool visited Camp Nou with high spirits.
 Everyone had their eyes on this tie.
 Everyone knew this tie is going to be electric.
 With Allison facing Stegan, Salah Facing Messi and Virgil Van Dijk facing Pique.
 The whistle blew, the tie began, the roar started, and players started to fight for what they all had been waiting for years now.
 Barcelona with their shear calm and Liverpool with their absolute strength, it was intense from the very beginning.

 An end to end game, no time to blink and Liverpool were playing with full confidence and giving Barcelona a tough time.
-But just over half way through the first half, in 26th minute, Luis Suarez found that little gap in Liverpool’s defense.
+But just over halfway through the first half, in 26th minute, Luis Suarez found that little gap in Liverpool’s defense.
 He slides in, just touches the ball enough to open the scoring for FC Barcelona.
 Liverpool didn’t look too concerned and stood to the ground and created some counter chances but couldn’t pierce the gap.
 The first half ended 1-0.

-The second half showed an even stronger Liverpool side which were too quick to bring the ball from defense to mid and from mid to attack.
-Barcelona were struggling to get as much possession as they wanted.
-Liverpool had their chances with Mane, Wijnaldum and Salah all struggling to make most out of them.
+The second half showed an even stronger Liverpool side which was too quick to bring the ball from defense to mid and from mid to attack.
+Barcelona was struggling to get as much possession as they wanted.
+Liverpool had their chances with Mane, Wijnaldum, and Salah all struggling to make most out of them.
 Marc-Andre Ter Stegen was too sharp in his post and no one was able to break the wall.
 He made some amazing saves and had he not, Barcelona would be in quite a bit of trouble.
 Just when it was looking like Liverpool will get one to equalize, Liverpool stumbled and conceded another goal.
 At 75th minute, Suarez hit the post and ball landed to Messi who made no mistake to put the ball in an empty net to make it 2-0 for Barcelona.
-At this moment Barcelona got some pace in the game and were able to keep more possession.
+At this moment Barcelona got some pace in the game and was able to keep more possession.

 The Remontada 2019

 The referee whistled, the game started, Liverpool knew that they have a mountain to climb which may be rather almost impossible if they don’t start at their best.
 It was bound to be a tough fight, as is mostly the case in a do or die situation, both teams fighting but Liverpool’s confidence still seemed out of place.
 They were more aggressive, more focused, more attacking and eager to kick things off with an opening goal.
 And wouldn’t you know it, all efforts of the reds were worth it when just in 7th minute, Liverpool got the much-needed early breakthrough.
-Ter Stegen saved the strike of Henderson but ball falls for Origi who made no mistake in putting the ball into the net straight away.
+Ter Stegen saved the strike of Henderson but the ball falls for Origi who made no mistake in putting the ball into the net straight away.

 The second half began with even higher intensity with Liverpool leading 1-0 but Barcelona leading 2-0 on aggregate.
-Both teams playing end to end football with quick counter attacks and some quality football to witness.
+Both teams playing end to end football with quick counter-attacks and some quality football to witness.

 Here is when Barcelona are torn apart, they almost lost all hope and were down in spirit.
 Leo Messi even got a Free Kick in 64th minute but he couldn’t make anything out of it.
 His magic failed him at this much needed moment when all eyes and all the hopes are tied to him.
 With three goals already scored, Liverpool never looked like settling for a steady flow of the game.
 They never looked like tired, they were still fighting and now, they were in high spirits and could, now, smell the win.

 Their defense, mid and their attack, all performed their hearts out and they knew there will be another chance that they need to take 100% from it.
 Leo Messi got another chance denied by Allison.
-There is the chance that Liverpool were waiting for.
-At the 79th minute, Liverpool got a corner and somehow the Barcelona team turned off and Alexander-Arnold took the counter, on ground, quickly to Origi who quickly reacted to the pass and kicked it into the net.
-The whole world was shocked on what they had just witnessed.
+There is the chance that Liverpool was waiting for.
+At the 79th minute, Liverpool got a corner and somehow the Barcelona team turned off and Alexander-Arnold took the counter, on the ground, quickly to Origi who quickly reacted to the pass and kicked it into the net.
+The whole world was shocked by what they had just witnessed.
 The goal by Origi was the fourth by Liverpool.
 History had been made at Anfield.
 The Remontada is here.
 Liverpool won the Tie 4-0 and 4-3 on aggregate and are going to the UEFA Champions League Final 2019 at Madrid.

-Liverpool’s Manager Jurgen Klopp completely deserves the credit for the game, how his players fought their hearts out as a single unit.
+Liverpool’s manager Jurgen Klopp completely deserves the credit for the game, how his players fought their hearts out as a single unit.
 Jurgen Klopp gave emotional interview after the as even he cannot believe what his boys just did against La Liga Leaders in the UCL Semifinal stage.